 At our heart, we are a grassroots organization, harnessing our power from the people whose lives affect and are affected by our work.
 We strive to inspire a conservation ethic in our children and in our communities so that the future leaders of tomorrow will be equipped to deal with the challenges of sustainability.

 Wildsight has a regional office located in Kimberley.
-In addition we work collaboratively with our five autonomous branches (in Creston, the Elk Valley, Golden, Kimberley / Cranbrook, and Invermere).
+In addition we work collaboratively with our six autonomous branches (in Creston, the Elk Valley, Golden, Invermere, Kimberley / Cranbrook, and Revelstoke).
 The values of our regional office and our branches align, but our program operations differ.
 Regional programming looks after regional programs (eg. sustainable forestry practices or Mountain Caribou conservation) whereas the branches have more of a community focus (eg Spark, Invermere’s electric car share program or the Elk Valley’s EcoGarden in Fernie).

-Wildsight is a registered charity and our five branches are separate non-profit societies.
+Wildsight is a registered charity and our branches are separate non-profit societies.